Advertising and Souvenirs

 retain the original stickers in their ears.
 Elsie comes in a variety of colors and sizes, but this

-seems to be the 'classic' or 'official' version.
+seems to be one of the 'classic' or 'official' versions.

 Borden's also made a plastic version of the Elsie and Elmer sugar and creamer set.
 This makes a lot